Richardsante1/meridian/README.md

 ## Author

-Built by [Richard Asante](https://github.com/Richardsante1) as a portfolio data engineering project.
+Built by [Richard Asante](https://github.com/Richardsante1) as a portfolio data project.